-12.4 Charge Nurse Pay.
-Any nurse assigned by the Employer as a Charge Nurse shall receive a premium of two dollars and twenty-five cents (\$2.25) per hour.
-A nurse shall be compensated for all hours assigned by the Employer as a Charge Nurse.

-12.5 Preceptor Pay.
-Any nurse assigned by the Employer as a Preceptor shall receive a premium of one dollar and twenty-five cents (\$1.25) per hour.
-Nurses assigned to preceptor students will be eligible for preceptor pay provided the instructor is not on the campus.

-12.6 Weekend Premium Pay.
+- 12.4 Charge Nurse Pay.
+Effective the first full pay period following October 1, 2022, any nurse assigned by the Employer as a Charge Nurse shall receive a premium of three dollars (\$3.00) per hour.
+A nurse shall be compensated for all hours assigned by the Employer as a Charge Nurse. - 12.5 Preceptor Pay.
+Effective the first full pay period following October 1, 2022, any nurse assigned by the Employer as a Preceptor shall receive a premium of two dollars (\$2.00) per hour.
+Nurses assigned to preceptor students will be eligible for preceptor pay provided the instructor is not on the campus. - 12.6 Weekend Premium Pay.
 Any nurse who works on a weekend shall receive four dollars (\$4.00) per hour premium pay for each hour worked on the weekend in addition to the nurse's regular rate of pay.
 Weekend premium pay shall not be included in the nurse's regular rate of pay for overtime pay calculations, unless required by the Fair Labor Standards Act.
 The weekend shall be defined as all hours between 11:00 p.m.
 Friday and 11:00 p.m.
 Sunday.
-Premium pay provided for in this section shall not apply to time spent for educational purposes.

-12.7 Float Pool Premium.
-Nurses assigned to the Float Pools (7.3) shall receive a premium of five dollars (\$5) per hour.

-12.8 Certification Pay.
+Premium pay provided for in this section shall not apply to time spent for educational purposes. - 12.7 Float Pool Premium.
+Nurses assigned to the Float Pools (7.3) shall receive a premium of five dollars (\$5) per hour. - 12.8 Certification Pay.
 Nurses certified in a specialty area by a national organization and working in that area of certification shall be paid a premium of one dollar (\$1.00) per hour, provided the particular certification has been approved by the Nurse Executive for the campus or designee, and further provided that the nurse continues to meet all educational and other requirements to keep the certification current and in good standing.
 A certified nurse is eligible for only one certification premium, regardless of other certifications the nurse may have.
 Certified nurses will notify their respective Director/Manager in writing at the time certification is received, providing a copy of the original certification document.
-Certification pay will be effective the first full pay period after the date documentation is received by the Director/Manager.

-12.9 Change in Classification.
+Certification pay will be effective the first full pay period after the date documentation is received by the Director/Manager. - 12.9 Change in Classification.
 A change in classification shall not alter a nurse's accrued seniority for purposes of accrual of benefits or placement in the wage schedule.